Jroutly3/2308-The-OphiologistsArmyRangerPersonnelTracker/README.md

 6. To start the app, type “npm start” and press enter
 7. If you have a pop-up asking to allow access, click the box to allow private networks, but make sure allowing public networks is unchecked.
 Then click allow.

+### MySQL

+1. Navigate to MySQL download (https://dev.mysql.com/downloads/installer/)
+2. Download the installer and use it
+3. Configure settings appropriately (default is fine) and proceed through installation
+4. Set root password for database
+5. Update password and socket accordingly in Python code
+6. MySQL installation should install “MySQL Workbench” alongside, but if not download that too

 ### Potential Issues:

 In the Prerequisite section, the website discusses chocolaty, which is a software needed to download npm.
 If you don’t know if you have chocolaty, the installer can handle downloading it for you.
 While following the download instructions, there will be a point where it gives you the option to install chocolaty, so click the box that accepts it when the option appears.